 WHO clarifies COVID-19 'very rare' transmission remarks

-GENEVA, Switzerland (AFP) — A top WHO official on Tuesday clarified her remarks that transmission of the new coronavirus from asymptomatic carriers was "very rare", citing a "misunderstanding".
+GENEVA, Switzerland (AFP) — A top World Health Organization (WHO) official on Tuesday clarified her remarks that transmission of the new coronavirus from asymptomatic carriers was “very rare”, citing a “misunderstanding”.

-Maria Van Kerkhove, the World Health Organisation's COVID-19 technical lead, had said that on the basis of studies carried out in several countries, transmission of the virus by an asymptomatic person seemed "very rare".
+Maria Van Kerkhove, the WHO's COVID-19 technical lead, had said that on the basis of studies carried out in several countries, transmission of the virus by an asymptomatic person seemed “very rare”.

 “We have a number of reports from countries who are doing very detailed contact tracing.
 They're following asymptomatic cases, they're following contacts and they're not finding secondary transmission onward.
 It's very rare,” she told a virtual press conference on Monday.